vb-consulting/Norm.net/Documentation/reference/norm-options.md

 ### KeepOriginalNames

-- Mapping by name mechanism by default supports snake-case naming convention.
+- By default, mapping by name mechanism - supports the **snake-case naming** convention.

 - This is achieved by automatically removing certain characters from database field names like `_` and `@`.